 Here the emitter terminal is common to Both the input and output signal.
 Here, the emitter terminal is common to both the input and output.

 The arrangement is the Same for a PNP transistor.
+The layout is the same for a PNP transistor.

 Used in this way the transistor has the Advantages of a medium input impedance, medium output impedance, high voltage gain and high current gain.
 Used this way the transistor has the advantages of a medium input impedance, output impedance media, high voltage gain and high current gain.
 Common Base Configuration Common Base Configuration